Pediatric Resources

 Learn More about Pediatric EMS

-Since 1984, the Emergency Medical Services for Children (EMSC) Branch, housed within the Health Resources Services Administration (HRSA) at the U.S. Department of Health and Human Services (HHS), has worked to ensure that no matter where a child lives, goes to school or travels, healthcare systems are ready to provide quality pediatric emergency care.
+Since 1984, the Emergency Medical Services for Children (EMSC) Branch of the Health Resources Services Administration (HRSA) at the U.S. Department of Health and Human Services (HHS), has worked to ensure that no matter where a child lives, goes to school or travels, healthcare systems are ready to provide quality pediatric emergency care.

-The federal project officers within the HRSA EMSC Branch oversee and manage the activities of its five major components:
+The federal project officers within the HRSA EMSC Branch oversee and manage the activities of the EMSC Program’s five major components as well as the Pediatric Pandemic Network.

 EMSC Innovation and Improvement Center (EIIC)

-The center has a three-fold mission: supporting research conducted by the Pediatric Emergency Care Applied Research Network (PECARN); enhancing and collecting performance-measure data to expand and improve EMSC in states and jurisdictions; and collaborating with national partners to support data-collection efforts to assess the expansion of prehospital and hospital pediatric readiness initiatives.
+The EMSC Data Center supports research conducted by the Pediatric Emergency Care Applied Research Network (PECARN), collects performance-measure data to improve pediatric emergency care, and collaborates with national partners to support data collection efforts to assess prehospital and hospital pediatric readiness.

 Pediatric Emergency Care Research Network (PECARN)